zencart/documentation/content/user/email/email_misc.md

 ---

-### How do I buid HTML-formatted Email in other languages?
+### How do I build HTML-formatted Email in other languages?

 The english HTML emails are built from the files in the /email folder.
 If you have other languages, you'll need to create your own HTML email template files and put them into subfolders named according to the 2-letter language code.